Sorebit/couch-remote/README.md

 3. **Optionally,** `remote scaffold-config`, creates a basic settings file, then `remote global settings.py` copies it to a [global configuration directory](#install-a-global-settings-file-remote-global-settingspy).
 4.  **Finally,** `remote control` serves an instance at [0.0.0.0:4444](http://localhost:4444).
 This is the **only** command, you're going to need from now on.

+> On macOS it might be required to allow the running process to control your keyboard.
+Most likely a pop-up will open on the first recorded keypress.

 ## Settings